espimarisa/hibiki/README.md

 You can invite the main application [here][4].
 Any other instances of Hibiki are **not official** and could possibly carry privacy/security risks.
 The only official bot is `Hibiki#1448 (493904957523623936)`.

-## Features'
+## Features

   - ⏰ Reminders
   - ⚠ Warning system
   - 🔗 Invite inspector
   - 🔍 API lookup utilities
   - 👥 User info commands
   - 🔧 Server info commands
   - 🎮 Steam ban monitoring
   - ✨ Reputation point system
   - 📜 Powerful & tweakable logging
   - 🏷️ Assignable and automatic roles
   - ❤ Roleplay & interaction commands
   - 🌐 Complete configuration dashboard
   - 📌 Customizable pinboard / starboard
   - 🔨 Moderation & automod commands
   - 🤖 Completely open source and modular

    ... and many more!